Chenwangxing/FFNet/README.md

 **To facilitate reviewers to verify the performance of our proposed method, we will provide test and model codes upon request after the first review.**

 We provide here the results of our model prediction error tests in the UNIV scenario with and without noise.
+**The proposed method can effectively resist the influence of noise!**

 **************************************************
 Model being tested are: ['./checkpoints/FFNet/univ']